 Financial instruments that potentially subject the Company to a significant concentration of credit risk consist primarily of cash and cash equivalents and pledged deposits.
-As of December 31, 2021 and March 31, 2022, substantially all of the Company's cash and cash equivalents were held by major financial institutions located in the PRC, which management believes are of high credit quality.
+As of December 31, 2022 and March 31, 2023, substantially all of the Company's cash and cash equivalents were held by major financial institutions and online payment platforms located in the PRC, which management believes are of high credit quality.
+The Company has not experienced any losses on cash and cash equivalents to date.
+The Company does not require collateral or other securities to support financial instruments that are subject to credit risk.